K-PaaS/application-platform-guide-eng/user_guide/development_platform/java_service_metering.md

 The process of connecting an application to a service is called a 'bind'.
 Through this process, access information to access the service is generated.

 -   Bind Application and Service
--   Set the application environment information necessary for metering with -c option.
+-   Set the application environment information necessary for metering with the -c option.

 		## API Service Interworking Sample Application Deployment
 		$ cd /binding-test-app